 It’s not difficult to generate that transparency either.
 In IT Glue we have tools like Runbooks that make being transparent with your clients incredibly efficient.
 For example, Runbooks allows you to generate documentation packages in PDF format for individual or multiple clients, offering visibility into relationships between assets in IT Glue.
 So the next time you’re talking to your clients about how killer your processes are, show them.
 The trust that transparency builds is invaluable.

 At IT Glue, our app is designed to maximize the power of your documentation and give you a competitive advantage with your clients.
-If you’re interested in learning more, sign up for a demo today.
+If you’re interested in learning more, sign up for a demo or get in touch with your Account Manager today.

 Documentation is a source of competitive advantage.
 When your processes are well-documented, they move from being individual knowledge to team knowledge.
 You execute consistently, and do not waste time looking for information, because it’s always at your fingertips.
 Companies with a high level of documentation maturity enjoy higher revenue growth, increased cost savings and superior valuations.
 IT Glue can help you get there.